 Despite all of the recent safety improvements in cars and trucks, auto accidents still happen, and the consequences can be devastating.
 In addition to pain and suffering, injuries from auto accidents can result in medical expenses and lost wages.
-Maria Janoski, Esq. can help you navigate the complex process of pursuing injury claims against the insurance companies and litigating your case to make sure you are adequately compensated.
-Maria is a 2018 and 2019 Main Line Today Top Lawyer for personal injury.

 Who pays my medical bills?

-When involved in an auto accident, regardless of who is at fault, you should file a claim with your auto insurance for PIP (“personal injury protection”) benefits, which are also call medical payment benefits.
+When involved in an auto accident, regardless of who is at fault, you should file a claim with your auto insurance for PIP (“personal injury protection”) benefits, which are also called medical payment benefits.
 Pennsylvania law requires every auto insurance policy to provide at least $5,000 in PIP benefits.

 Depending on the severity of the injury, and the treatment needed, PIP benefits can be exhausted quickly.
 You should provide your health insurance information to medical providers as the secondary payment source for your medical bills.